input-output-hk/cardano-node-wiki/ADR-1-Default-eras-for-CLI-commands.md

 Historically we changed the default transactions era in the first release after the hard fork in order to give the tool/dapp developers the possibility to update the default transaction era in their code after the hard fork - otherwise their tools would stop working after the hard fork.

 Care needs to be taken to avoid making a CLI release that does not work by default by defaulting to using an era that is not yet active.
-So that's why we have historically only updated the default era in the release after the Hard Fork, not the release before.
+So that's why we have historically only updated the default era in the release after the hard fork, not the release before.

-Third party tools that use the CLI would not stop working after the HF, they would continue to create and submit transactions in the older format, for the older era.
+This way, third party tools that use the CLI would not stop working after the hard fork, they would continue to create and submit transactions in the older format, for the older era.
 Historically we always made that backwards compatibility work.
 It just meant that CLI users would not get the new features for the new era without explicitly using the right era flag - until the following release changed the default.

 Moreover, it is often the case that CLI commands in the release that crossed the hard fork may not yet be updated to work in the new era.
-If we adopted policy of using the current era for our CLI commands, even "magical" commands that try to infer as much as possible, by using the current era we open ourselves to the possibility of the command breaking after the hard fork.
+If we adopted policy of using the current era for our CLI commands, even "magical" commands that try to infer as much as possible, we risk possibility of the command breaking after the hard fork.

 The decision should as much as possible take into account the following considerations:

-* CLI behaviour should not suddenly change after a hard fork in a way that can break third party tools.
+* CLI behaviour should not suddenly change after a hard fork in a way that can break third party tools and user expectations.
 * Historical precedent so as to avoid surprising SPOs and in a new release.
 * Simplicity and consistency.